Manuel-DominguezCBG/SQL2Dashboard/README.md

 1. Folder **Covid-19**.
 Creation of a database and an interactive dashboard.
 From datasets with Covid-19 data taken from [GOV.UK](https://coronavirus.data.gov.uk/) I have created a simple database.
-With this database, I have designed a dashboard.
- To allow the user to interact with the data, the design contained 2 two callbacks at the top (see picture below) in which you can select a period of time.
+With this database, I have designed a dashboard by using [Dash](https://dash.plotly.com/) To allow the user to interact with the data, the design contained 2 two callbacks at the top (see picture below) in which you can select a period of time.
 After this, the dashboard shows covid-19 data in the selected period.
 More specifically what the dashboard returns in 5 cards with the number of people vaccinated,number of  people  tested positive,